quarkymatter/solar_pi/README.md

 ```

-5. The script will create a CSV file for each charge controller in the `data/controllerX/` directory, with the filename corresponding to the current date.
-The collected data will be stored in these files.
+5. The script will scrape data to the Pi's network at the set intervals.

 ## Contributing